 We, as God’s chosen people, the remnant, we have the amazing responsibility of representing the heart of God in these final days.
 It is a serious responsibility, that should not be taken lightly.
 Many people longed to see these days, when all of the prophecies would be fulfilled, and Jesus would return.
-We should rejoice in seeing this fulfillment, being part of it as the chosen generation, all while mourning for His lost sheep, knowing that Jesus is coming sooner that we can fathom.
+We should rejoice in seeing this fulfillment, being part of it as the chosen generation, all while mourning and warning His lost sheep, knowing that Jesus is coming sooner that we can fathom.

 Jesus alone is the Way, the Truth, and the Life, it is only through Him that we are saved, and will have our names written in the Book of Life, not only to escape the fiery pits of hell, but to be accounted for as sons of God.
 Ephesians 5:1 says that we are called to be imitators of God, to walk in love, as Christ also has loved us and given Himself for us.
 Jesus said, “You are the light of the world,” and, “Let your light shine before men, that they may see your good works and glorify your Father in heaven.”
 We are the light of the world because of Jesus in us.